bnijenhuis/bnijenhuis-nl/notes/user-friendly-dark-mode.md

 The best implementation would be a tri-state button, but unfortunately there's no such thing.
 Using radio buttons would be a nice solution, but as Hidde de Vries mentioned in his [dark mode article](https://hidde.blog/dark-light/) that isn't really intuitive for keyboard users (and I agree).
 So what then?

 There are a lot of different implementations, and all of them have their own pros and cons, but I'm going for a button implementation.
-I don't want a toggle button, because I want the 3 options mentioned above and not just a toggle between dark and light mode.
-We still need to make sure the buttons belong together, so to group the buttons together we need to add a `fieldset` around them with a `legend` to label the group.
+I don't want 1 toggle button, because I want the 3 options mentioned above and not just a toggle between dark and light mode.
+Thse buttons need to be grouped together, so to do this we need to add a `fieldset` around them with a `legend` to label the group.
 Combined with the [`aria-pressed` attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-pressed) to indicate which button is selected, we get something like this:

 ``` html
 <div class="themes" hidden>